A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Methods

 \begin{enumerate} \item Estimate nuisance functions $\mu_1, \mu_0, \pi_B, \pi_D$ \item Calculate $\hat{\xi}(D, \mathbf{X}, B, Y; \hat{\mu}_1, \hat{\pi}_D)$ and $\hat{\tau}(\mathbf{X}, B, Y; \hat{\mu}_0, \hat{\pi}_B)$ on the empirical data using the estimated nuisance functions \item Regress (smooth) $\hat{\xi}$ on $D$ to obtain $\hat{\Psi}_D(\delta)$, and take the empirical mean of $\hat{\tau}$ to obtain $\hat{\Psi}_0$ \item $\hat{\Psi}(\delta) = \hat{\Psi}_D(\delta) - \hat{\Psi}_0$ \end{enumerate}

 The estimation of the nuisance functions can be done with flexible modeling techniques subject to some constraints which prevent overfitting.
 For multiple robustness, $\mu_1$ and $\pi_D$ must either be fit using methods from uniformly bounded function classes with finite uniform entropy integrals (referred to as the Donsker class) or use cross-fitting / sample splitting, where the functions are estimated on one part of the data and used to predict in a held-out fold.
 The methods used to fit $\mu_0$ and $\pi_B$ just have to converge in probability to the truth (as $n \rightarrow \infty$).
+Recent work on estimating treatment effects in the absence of a control group \citep{botosaru_forecasted} emphasizes the importance of unbiasedness rather than predictive accuracy when forecasting the counterfactual for the treated based on pre-treatment observations.
+(Other aspects of \cite{botosaru_forecasted} do not apply in our setting because we have a much longer time series and complex covariate space that cannot easily be forecasted with basis functions.)

 Local linear kernel regression (LLKR) is employed for the smooth regression in step 3.
 The methods and implementation details used in our case study analysis are described in Section~\ref{sec:sensitivity_methods}.